 For many, Cornwall is recognisable for featuring on-screen.
 The TV series Poldark tells the story of a local man who returns to Cornwall from the American Revolutionary War to a very different life.
 A variety of locations feature, including the historic port of Charlestown, and the stunning beach at Porthcurno.
 Another well-loved Cornwall based TV series is Doc Martin.
 Set in the picturesque fishing village of Port Isaac, the story follows the life of a blunt and grumpy local Doctor, and his often humorous dealings with the quirky local villagers.

 Throughout Cornwall you’ll find a special combination of beautiful coastline and charming towns.
 Travel along the Tin Coast road; one of the most scenic drives in Britain and absorb a mix of rough moorland and rugged clifftop scenery.
 Be sure not to miss seaside destinations like St Ives, once a hive of fishing and now a centre of the arts movement.
 Or Falmouth; an authentic and historic town that is home to one of the deepest natural harbours in the world.
 And of course, no visit to Cornwall is complete without sampling the famous local delicacy; a Cornish pasty.

 Join our Cornwall tours from London and explore the highlights of Britain’s south-west.
 Travel in a small-group on a comfortable minibus, in the company of our knowledgeable driver-guides.
 Absorb stunning coastal scenery, visit the most charming fishing villages, sample a Cornish pasty and see Doc Martin filming locations.

-Find out more about our Cornwall tours and start your adventure now!
+Find out more about our Cornwall tours and join us to explore!